 abbreviations are used.
 Their meanings are explained when

 :verbose is true.
 T or Tenure

-means bytes tenured to oldspace.
+means bytes copied in newspace.
 A and alcmalloc free

 refer to malloc space (see aclmalloc).

-E or eff. is efficiency: the ratio of non-gc time and all time (the efficiency is low in our example because we forced gc's in order to produce the example; as we say elsewhere, efficiencies of less than 75% are a cause for concern when the gc is triggered by the system).
+E or eff. is efficiency: the ratio of non-gc time and all time since the last gc (the efficiency is low in our example because we forced gc's in order to produce the example; as we say elsewhere, efficiencies of less than 75% are a cause for concern when the gc is triggered by the system).

 The copy figures are the number of bytes copied within newspace and to oldspace.

 X means "expanding", so XO means "expanding oldspace" and XN means "expanding newspace".
 XMN means "expanding and moving newspace".